serokell/blog-posts/whats-that-typeclass-functor/article.md

     `fmap (+1) (fmap (*2) (Just 1)) == fmap ((+1) . (*2)) (Just 1) == Just 3`

 You may wonder why you should follow these laws.
-The answer is simple – if the instance doesn't meet these conditions, the methods of typeclass won't work as expected.
+The answer is simple – if the instance doesn't meet these conditions, the typeclass' methods won't work as expected.
 You might run into unpredictable behaviour and confuse people that work with your code as well.

 Laws aren't enforced by the compiler, hence you need to ensure their correctness yourself.
 It may be a bit difficult at the beginning, but after a couple of instances, it will start to feel natural.